pemorse/pastaroids/README.md

 describe what you are doing and what you want it to do and how - for example "this is a processing project I want to modify, making the asteroid shapes more like pasta.
 Tell me step by step how I might do this and give me commented code to work with."

+This is called chain-of-thought reasoning and will assist both you and the AI in converging upon your goal.

 iterate your prompts (keep a record in a text doc) and cutnpaste into processing to see if it runs

 you will need to have some understanding of coding to make sense of the process - get up to speed with youtube videos: https://youtube.com/playlist?list=PLrC-HcVNfULZoKXd2PRi1Mcl3IhGrBiLk&si=1_flFPgMLvOYj1Yh